 What is the difference between a chattel mortgage and a hire purchase arrangement?

 The fundamental difference relates to ownership.
 You are the owner of your vehicle under chattel mortgage financing.
-Your lender can only repossess your vehicle if you default on your repayments.
+Your lender can only repossess your vehicle or your business equipment finance if you default on your repayments.

 Your lender retains ownership of the vehicle during a hire purchase arrangement.
 At the end of the period, you have the option to buy the car.

-Are you considering taking out a chattel mortgage?
+Are you considering taking out a professional tax advice in chattel mortgages?
+Australian credit licence business loan?
 Have any further questions?
 Call Auto Car Loans today on 1300 301 051 for some friendly impartial advice.

 DISCLAIMER : The thoughts and opinions conveyed on this website are those of the authors only and are of a general nature.
 This does not constitute financial or general advice to you from Auto Loans Group.
 You should seek your own independent advice from a professional which is specific to your circumstances before considering any of the items referred to in this article, including finance, insurance, and car buying.